crystallabs/crysterm/CRYSTAL-WISHLIST.md

 places, which is unintuitive and the two locations are not always conveniently close to each other.

 ## Indirect initialization.
-This to work without throwing error:
+This to work without throwing an error:

 ```cr
 class X